christensenacademy/christensen-academy/modules/css-layouts/textpages/css-box-model.md

 #CSS Box Model
 The big idea behind the CSS Box Model is that every element on the page is rendered by the browser as a box (rectangle) composed of four components: content, padding, border, and margin.
-Understanding how this box model works is essential to understanding how to display.
+Understanding the box model is essential to understanding how elements display on pages, which will ultimately help you to create nice page layouts.

 ![Box Model Diagram](http://www.w3.org/TR/CSS2/images/boxdim.png)

 Image taken from the official [CSS 2.1 Specification](http://www.w3.org/TR/CSS21/box.html)

-Understanding the box model is essential to understanding how to create nice page layouts.

 ##Content
 In HTML, we think of elements as having an opening tag (e.g., `<p>`), some content, and a closing tag (e.g., `</p>`).
 In the case of the paragraph element, the content would be some text.
 While this is true, when speaking about the CSS box model, we use the word "content" to specifically refer to the box surrounding, in this case, the paragraph.